Ine of Wessex: Dumnonia and Mercia

 In 710, Ine and Nothhelm fought against Geraint of Dumnonia, according to the Anglo-Saxon Chronicle; John of Worcester states that Geraint was killed in this battle.
 It has traditionally been thought that Ine's advance brought him control of what is now Devon, the new border with Dumnonia being the river Tamar.
 However, this does not match with subsequent events such as the Battle of Hehil or Athelstan driving the Britons from Isca (Exeter).
-The Annales Cambriae, a 10th-century chronicle, records that in 722 the British defeated their enemies at the Battle of Hehil.
+The Annales Cambriae, a tenth-century chronicle, records that in 722 the British defeated their enemies at the Battle of Hehil.
 The "enemies" must be Ine or his people, but the location is unidentified; historians have suggested locations in both Cornwall and Devon.

-Ine fought a battle at Woden's Barrow in 715, either against the Mercians under Ceolred or together with them against an unnamed opponent; the result is not recorded.
+Ine fought a battle at Woden's Barrow in Wiltshire in 715, either against the Mercians under Ceolred or together with them against an unnamed opponent; the result is not recorded.
 Woden's Barrow is a tumulus, now called Adam's Grave, at Alton Prior, Wiltshire.
 Ine may not have recovered any of the lands north of the Thames that had belonged to the West Saxons under previous kings, but it is known that he controlled the southern bank: a charter dated 687 shows him giving land to the church at Streatley on the Thames and at nearby Basildon.